Vista Social

 6. Integrate keywords relevant to the job posting

-The good news is it’s easy to integrate the right keywords in your resume.
-They fit right in your job title, professional summary, and work history.
+The good news is it’s easy to weave the right keywords into your resume.
+They sit naturally in your job title, professional summary, plus the rest of your work history.

 7. Add links to your social media accounts